azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 **5) Resource Security (RS-3):** This blade shows the number of failing controls for each resource group.
 This blade has a tile and a list.

-- Tile: This shows the number of unique resource group that contain resources that are failing baseline controls on your subscription(s).
+- Tile: This shows the number of unique resource groups containing resources that are failing baseline controls on your subscription(s).
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated > ago(3d)